knpuniversity/symfony/knpu/extra-form-theming/compound-embedded-forms.md

-# Compound Embedded Forms
+# Compound & Embedded Forms

-Right now, this is a pretty simple field.
-We have our top level form, and then each field below it is its own "Form" object.
-We now know that when you pass this into the template, all of those "Form" objects become "FormView" objects, but it's still just 2 levels, the "FormView" object on top, and the children "FormView" objects for each field; but it can get more complicated than that.
-To show you, go into the "GenusFormType," and down on the "firstDiscoveredAt," comment out the "widget" and "attr" options.
-Now, without the "widget" option, when you refresh, the date comes as 3 different drop-down fields, which I know is ugly, but it's really good for showing of a point.
-Now, if you click into the [profiler 00:00:51] for the form, you see something even more interesting: "firstDiscoveredAt" has a "+" field.
+Right now, this is a pretty simple form.
+We have our top level form, and then each field below it is its own `Form` object.
+And we now know that when you pass this into the template, all of those `Form` objects become `FormView` objects.

+But this will still just be *2* levels: the `FormView` object on top, and the children `FormView` object for each field.
+But, it can get a lot more complicated than that.

+To show you, go into `GenusFormType`.
+For now, change the `firstDiscoveredAt` options: comment out `widget` and `attr`.

+Refresh this immediately.
+Ok, the `widget` option defaults to `choice`, which means that this renders as three select fields.
+I know, it's horribly ugly, hard to look at... but it's a perfect example!
+Click into the profiler for this form to see something *really* interesting.
+The `firstDiscoveredAt` has a "+" next to it... and three fields below it!

+## Compound Fields!

-You see, "firstDiscoveredAt" is no longer a simple field, it's actually a field that consists of 3 subfields, "year," "month," and "day."
-Each of them is their own choice type.
-If you click on "firstDiscoveredAt," you'll also notice, under the "View Variables," that for the first time, a compound variable is set to "true."
-Now, we've seen that in a few places, but this is when "compound" is set to "true," when one field is actually not really its own field, it's just a holder, a parent, for subfields.
-In our template, when we call "form_row" on "genusForm.firstDiscoveredAt," what this actually does is it tries to render the parent field, sees that it consists of some subfields, and so, that calls "form_row" on each of those 3 subfields; and you end up with the whole nice structure.
+You see, `firstDiscoveredAt` is no longer a "simple" field: it's now a field that consists of 3 sub-fields: `year`, `month`, and `day`.
+Each of these is their own `ChoiceType` field.
+Oh, and if you select `firstDiscoveredAt`, under "View Variables", for the first time, the `compound` variable is set to `true`.

-If you want to, now, you can actually call "form_row" on each of those 3 individual fields, so ".year," ".month," and ".day;" but you might still want to call form ... "form_label" on "genusForm.firstDiscoveredAt," then you should probably keep calling "form_errors;" because when there's a validation error on the "firstDiscoveredAt" field, it's actually attached to that node of the field, as you can see there; so you want to make sure that you render its errors.
-If you go back now and refresh, you see basically the same thing, so the styling is lost because we're taking a little more control over what we're doing, but this is totally valid.
+We saw this `compound` variable in a few places earlier.
+And now we know what it means!
+A field is `compound` if it's not really its own field, but is instead just a container for sub-fields.

+In the `_form.html.twig` template, when we call `form_row()` on `genusForm.firstDiscoveredAt`, Symfony tries to render the parent field, notices that it's `compound` and so, calls `form_row()` on each of its three sub-fields.
+The result is the nice output we're already seeing.

+## Rendering Sub-Fields

+To get more control, you could instead call `form_row` on each individual field: for `year`, `month` and `day`.

+But notice that if this field fails validation, the error is attached to the *parent* field.
+So you might want to keep rendering `form_label(genusForm.firstDiscoveredAt)` and you definitely want to keep rendering `form_errors(genusForm.firstDiscoveredAt)`, so that the error shows up.

+If you go back and refresh, you basically see the same thing as before.
+It's ugly, but you just learned how to take control of *any* level of a complex form tree.